+2.3 Transportation Number (Goal)

-Transportation Number (goal): The total number of salmon to be transported from the traps (in 2009) will be least 2,000 adults.
-This number may comprise a combination of both coho and chinook salmon.
+The total number of coho salmon to be transported from the Lewis River ladder will be at least 2,000 adults.
 Females shall have priority over males when selecting fish for transportation, and shall comprise at least 50 percent of the total.
 A high percentage of females will facilitate redd construction, and thereby, help meet the plan objective of gravel tilling.